equivalent/scrapbook2/archive/blogs/2017-02-rails-association-relation-arel-magic.md

-Well if your controller #index action has 50 different scenarios and for each controller action test you need to create 10 to 20 records just to prove if they pass, even with medium size project your test suite will run 20 - 60 minutes pretty soon.
-Plus you need to test if correct html/json is rendered, if you have proper status, ...
+Well if your controller #index action has 50 different scenarios and for each controller action test you need to create 10 to 20 records just to prove if they pass, even with medium size project your test suite will run 20min - 60min.
+Plus you need to test if correct html/json is rendered and wheather you have proper status, authorization/authentication ...

 So how to test them ?

 Look, the thing is that neither Controller neither Query object/ model scope is place for this kind of responsibility.

 We are missing one level of abstraction.
-I like to call them "Query inteface" but in reality they are just a class method / separate module method that calls the composed query.
+I like to call it "Query inteface" but in reality they are just a class method / separate module method that calls the composed query.